-6.1 The City Council is required in law to review its school admission arrangements every year, although following the Education and Skills Act 2008 this changed to once every three years if no changes are made.
-The consultation is intended to identify alternative proposals for admission arrangements.
+6.1 The City Council is required in law to review its school admission arrangements every year, although the School Admissions (Admission Arrangements and Coordination of Admission Arrangements) Regulations 2012 now provide that if an admissions authority does not propose any change to admission arrangements the duty to consult on arrangements has been increased from every three to every seven The consultation is intended to identify alternative proposals for admission arrangements.
 Issues raised by schools and parents will be set out in the appendices to this report.